pvcraven/syllabi/elements/grading.rst

   not show that in the average.
 For example, if there are 10 assignments, each worth 100 points, but one is missing, Scholar will show your average as 100 instead of 90.
-I do try to go back and enter zero on missing assignments so Scholar shows the correct date, but sometimes that isn't practical.
+I do try to go back and enter zero on missing assignments so Scholar shows the correct grade, but sometimes that isn't practical.
 * I've had a few semesters where the average score presented by Scholar is pure fiction, I'm not sure why.